samwega/Destiny-Matrix-Calculator-and-Tools/README.md

 This was all coded with AI Studio's Gemini 2.5 and functionality was later added in Windsurf with GPT 4.1.

+# Core Number On Birthday Lister

-I've also included a standalone little app, the Core Birthday Lister—I was intrigued by how the Core number during our birthday changes and repeats on a 9 year cycle, so I made this little calculator.
+I was intrigued by how the Core number during our birthday changes and repeats on a 9 year cycle, so I made this little calculator.
 You can check out a live version here [Core Number On Every Birthday](https://glavans.com/apps/core_birthday_lister.html).

 ![Core Number On Every Birthday](https://github.com/user-attachments/assets/ca0009c5-2a71-4cca-94fd-b1e67b8f73fa)

-Feel free to request additional functionality.

----
+# Destiny Matrix Research Tool

 Simple html + css + javascript one file webapp for calculating certain Destiny Matrix chart patterns over arbitrary periods.
 That means you can _simply_ download the html file and run it in your browser.